 Typically, an OSHA officer will investigate a workplace under the following circumstances:

 – An employee has filed a hazard complaint.

 – An injury on the job site has occurred.

 – OSHA has established a new program to address a specific work hazard.

 4. The Walkaround: Succeeding the opening conference, the OSHA compliance officer, accompanied by the employee representative, will begin analyzing portions of the workplace currently under investigation.
-The compliance officer may search for the proper display of the official OSHA poster and note current violations of health and safety code.
-In addition, the compliance officer may analyze injury and illness work records as well as conduct private employee interviews.
+The compliance officer may search for the proper display of the official OSHA poster and note current violations of the health and safety code.
+In addition, the compliance officer may analyze injury and illness work records as well as to conduct private employee interviews.

 5. Closing Conference: The closing conference marks the termination of the investigation and states the findings.
 OSHA classifies any violations of safety and health standards as willful, serious, other-than-serious, de minimis, failure to abate, and repeated.
 During the closing conference, OSHA obtains the power to issue citations and fines appropriate to the classification of the violation(s).
-Citations should disclose the OSHA violation(s) incurred, account the proposed penalties for the current violation(s), and provide a deadline for hazard correction.
+Citations should disclose the OSHA violation(s) incurred, account for the proposed penalties for the current violation(s), and provide a deadline for hazard correction.